Finding the Best Places to Retire Since 2006!

 Pine Island Road, which connects the mainland with Pine sland, runs straight through Matlacha and has roads radiating from it.
 Along these roads, homes, which include funky pastel colored cottages, manufactured homes, concrete block ranch ramblers and little bohemian bungalows, are tightly packed together.
 Each one backs to a canal.
 There is no true downtown, but there are funky boutiques, quirky art galleries, fish houses and delicious seafood restaurants.
 Sandy Hook Fish and Rib House is a favorite with locals and tourists alike, and Bert's Bar and Grill is the place for great live music and a cold brew after a long day of not doing much of anything.
 Matlacha also has a lot of Hookers (women who wear hooks in their shirt pockets and are members of a civic group that sponsors fundraising events).

 Recreational fishermen love this area, particularly with sea trout in such good supply.
 Professional fishermen tend their vessels at the marinas along Pine Island Road and each day set out in search of shrimp, clams and crabs.
-The Gulf about a 30 minute boat ride away.
+The Gulf is about a 30 minute boat ride away.

 Population: 875 (city proper)